Ziyi-Song-Stats/HSP/README.md

 Libraries: Rcpp, RcppArmaillo, MASS, mnormt, MCMCprecision, invgamma, mcclust, mcclust.ext.

+The folders Simulation 1a, Simulation 1b, and Simulation 2 correspond to the simulation scenarios in the paper.
+Each folder contains the needed codes and simulated data and results.
+You can also see a Description text file in each folder that explains details about the folder.

+The folder compare_BCPlaid provides codes to compare with the bi-clustering method BCPlaid, which is implemented in biclust R package.
+See details in our Supplementary Material.

 # Example: instructions for use

 We now explain how to run our HSP method via a simple simulation example.